 About the wine:

-Complex, the bouquet opens with notes of dark fruit and a floral touch, complemented by hints of chocolate and licorice.
-Linear in style, the wine features tannins that are certainly firm, yet refined and well-structured.
-A lively, juicy wine that is ready to be enjoyed.
-A short decant is recommended.
-(45 min.)
+The bouquet is complex, initially revealing notes of black fruit and a floral touch, complemented by hints of chocolate and licorice.
+This linear wine features tannins that are certainly firm, yet refined and supportive.
+A lively and juicy wine that is ready to be enjoyed.
+A brief decant is recommended (45 min.).
 2024–2032